-This page provides information from the RCOG Trainees’ Committee on how to deal with undermining (bullying) in the workplace.
+Information from the RCOG Trainees' Committee on how to deal with undermining and bullying in the workplace.

 Undermining: the RCOG’s position

 Undermining and bullying behaviour has long been recognised as a problem for trainees in O&G. In repeated GMC trainee surveys, O&G trainees report more undermining behaviour than any other specialty.
 Although the vast majority of undermining is carried out by consultants, midwives represent the second biggest group.
 Both the RCOG and the Royal College of Midwives (RCM) condemn undermining and bullying behaviours, and in September 2013 issued a joint statement with a commitment to develop an action plan to address this serious issue.

 In 2013 the RCOG established the role of RCOG Workplace Advisor to lead on the College’s strategy to address undermining behaviour in the specialty.
 The RCOG is the first medical royal college to make such an appointment.

 There is an RCOG Workplace Behaviour Champion in each school/deanery, who can give you independent advice about any unacceptable behaviour you’re experiencing.
 Find out more about the RCOG Workplace Behaviour Champions.

 This toolkit contains a wealth of resource within 8 modules, which are designed to be user-centred.

 - support the development of positive workplace culture

 - support you when you encounter poor workplace behaviours

 - strengthen your skills and confidence in 'speaking up'